nobl/ioBroker.senec/docs/en/README.md

    *Read-only boolean which is true if the adapter is connected to the senec system.*

 #### Channel: _calc
 This channel contains calculated values.
-Currently these are day values for specific data points.
+Currently these are day/week/month/year values at specific data points.

-* xxx.refDay
+* xxx.refDay/Week/Month/Year

     |Data type|Permission|
     |:---:|:---:|
     |number|W|

-   *Modifiable number indicating which day of the year the day data applies to.
+   *Modifiable number indicating for which day/week/month/year the data is valid.

-* xxx.refValue
+* xxx.refValue/Week/Mont/Year

     |Data type|Permission|
     |:---:|:---:|
     |number|W|

-   *Modifiable number indicating what the reference value is for calculating the current day value.*
+   *Modifiable number indicating what the reference value is for calculating the current value.

-* xxx.today
+* xxx.today/week/month/year

     |Data type|Permission|
     |:---:|:---:|
     |number|W|

-   *Modifiable number representing the current day value of the corresponding datapoint.
+   *Modifiable number representing the current value for day/week/month/year of the corresponding data point.

-* xxx.yesterday
+* xxx.yesterday/lastWeek/lastMonth/lastYear

     |Data type|Permission|
     |:---:|:---:|
     |number|W|

-   *Modifiable number representing the previous day's value of the corresponding datapoint.
+   *Modifiable number representing the previous value for day/week/month/year of the corresponding data point.

 #### Channel: BMS